-The draw to your school for prospective students will be the healthy, aesthetically pleasing environment that they will experience in the cafeteria, entryways, libraries, and outside walkways towards lecture halls as well as the attachment they make with the area.
-We all understand the importance of the attachment that is created between a caregiver and a baby but did you know this can also play a part in the retention of current students and faculty?
+The draw to your business or commercial project for prospective clients will be the healthy, aesthetically pleasing environment that they will experience.
+We all understand the importance of the attachment that is created between a caregiver and a baby but did you know this can also play a part in the retention of clients?

 Entomologist E.O.
 Wilson says, “Nature holds the key to our aesthetic, intellectual cognitive and even spiritual satisfaction.”